-6 Simple content tweaks your readers will love you for
+6 Simple content tweaks your readers will love

 You’re a great writer!
 And your blog posts are both interesting and valuable… but, when people hit your site are they overwhelmed by text and formatting chaos?